devatherock/minify-js/README.md

 *   **inclusions** -  Multi-line string, each line of which contains a regex representing files/paths within the input directory to include/minify.
 By default, all files in the input directory will be minified

+*   **exclusions** -  Multi-line string, each line of which contains a regex representing files to exclude from minification.
+By default, no file in the input directory will be excluded

 ```yaml
 jobs:
   build: